 Crowned by the iconic Tsutenkaku Tower, the Shinsekai district is another haven for foodies, created after the World War II (1912), modeled after New York and Paris.
 Here you’ll find some of the best kushikatsu shops in Osaka.

-Osaka Station and Grand Front Osaka has a wealth of restaurants to choose from, but if you find it quite hygienic, head to Kitashinchi district, the entertainment capital of Osaka, just 10 minutes by foot south of Osaka Station.
+Osaka Station and Grand Front Osaka has a wealth of restaurants to choose from, but if you find it too clean and intimidating, head to Kitashinchi district, the entertainment capital of Osaka, just 10 minutes by foot south of Osaka Station.

 If you’re looking for a ramen place, I highly recommend Marutoku near Fukushima Station, order marutoku ramen.